 Is my rate promotional?

-Act-now deals are the most common trick in the book for ISPs.
+Act-now deals are a common tactic.
 Taking a page from the playbook we’re accustomed to seeing from phone and cable TV companies—some of whom brought this thinking to the internet in the first place—these deals are designed to get you in the door as a customer.
-But the deals usually favor them in the end, not you.
-Let’s say an ISP offers you a discounted rate for 12 months.
-After the year is up, your rate increases to the normal price, which puts the money you “saved” right back into their pockets.
-If that sounds familiar, bail.
+But often the deals favor them in the end, not you.
+Let’s say an ISP offers you a deeply discounted rate for 12 months.
+After the year is up, your rate increases to the much higher normal price, which puts the money you “saved” right back into their pockets.
+We're not against incentives to sign up, even promo rates, but if they're promising the sun and moon, it may be time to walk.

 Does my internet service have a data cap?

 You shouldn’t pay your ISP to limit your access to the internet.
 But that’s exactly what happens when your provider puts a data cap on your service.
 This maneuver limits the amount of data you can use in your own home—equivalent to placing you in a virtual time-out for streaming, gaming and enjoying yourself too much.
-The good news: Monthly internet data usage is forecast to jump 25 percent from 2019 to 2020, so maybe data caps will soon be a thing of the past.
+The good news?
+Internet data usage doubled just from 2020 to 2023, so maybe data caps will soon be a thing of the past.
 Until then, avoid them when possible.

 Are my internet speeds symmetrical?

 It’s common for ISPs to give you higher speeds for downloading data than uploading data, but that sounds a lot like false advertising.
-If you’re paying for Gigabit speed internet, both your download and upload speeds should be 1,000 Gbps.
+If you’re paying for a certain speed, both your download and upload speeds should be about the same.
 Symmetrical up/down speeds make all the difference in applications like gaming, where any lag time can affect the outcome of your game.

 Get symmetrical speeds and no data caps with C Spire Fiber.